-Figure 80.
+Figure 81.
 5250 Setting Example

 - 3. Scroll to the Allow use of section. - 4.
 In the Control menu drop box, select No to disable the Control menu.
-(The default is Yes, meaning that you can use the Control menu). - By disabling use of the Control menu, your 5250 sessions will not have the Control pulldown displayed for use. - 5.
-Click Finish to apply the change.
+(The default is Yes, meaning that you can use the Control menu).

+By disabling use of the Control menu, your 5250 sessions will not have the Control pulldown displayed for use.